phenotypic.abc_.ImageEnhancer#

 Footprint Shapes and When to Use Each

-The radius parameter controls the neighborhood size (in pixels).
+The width parameter controls the neighborhood size (in pixels).
 Larger radii affect more neighbors and produce broader effects (more noise suppression, but potential colony merging).
-Choose radius smaller than the minimum colony diameter to avoid destroying fine details.
+Choose width smaller than the minimum colony diameter to avoid destroying fine details.

 Common Morphological Patterns